 By planning exactly when you do what, you won't be tempted to do several things at once.
 Important: Plan time idle in your working day, which you can use for the completion of spontaneous tasks.

 A colleague asks you to just on the side a few little things to do?
-Have the courage to refuse in a friendly manner if you feel overwhelmed.
-Stopping multitasking means, above all, standing up for your own needs.
+Have the courage to decline in a friendly manner if you feel overwhelmed.
+Stopping multitasking means, above all, being responsible for your own Needs to take responsibility.

 You may not initially feel comfortable working through tasks one at a time rather than in parallel.
 Regular Mindfulness exercises can help you to ground yourself.
 How about a morning meditation, for example, to start the day already relaxed?